fathyb/carbonyl/readme.md

 - Linux (Debian, Ubuntu and Arch tested)
 - MacOS
-- Windows 11 and WSL
+- Windows 11 and WSL (only through docker. does not works normal)

 ## Contributing